Eschatologue/CM_wiki/docs/class/warlock/broodlord.md

 ### Level 14: Brooding Transformation

 You are always under the effect of the *Spider Climb* spell.
-As a **:rsc-b: Bonus Action**{ .rsc }, You can transform parts of your body to become a large horrifying creature that resembles your patron that lasts for 1 minute or until you end it early (No action required).
+As a **:rsc-b: Bonus Action**{.rsc}, You can transform parts of your body to become a large horrifying creature that resembles your patron that lasts for 1 minute or until you end it early (No action required).
 While in this form, you gain the following benefits:

 **Monstrous Form**{.inl} You gain a bonus +2 to your AC and your size increases by one category.
 Your Strength and Dexterity score is equal to your Charisma score.
 You are also considered to be a Monstrosity for the purpose of gameplay mechanics and magical effects.

 **Natural Weapon**{.inl} You have natural weapons such as talons or stingers.
 As a Magic Action, You make a melee spell attack against one creature within 5 feet of you.
 On a hit, the target takes 1d10 :dmg-posn: Poison damage.
-After using this action, you can attack again with your Natural Weapon as a **:rsc-b: Bonus Action**{ .rsc } this turn.
+After using this action, you can attack again with your Natural Weapon as a **:rsc-b: Bonus Action**{.rsc} this turn.

 **Writhing Tide**{.inl} When you transform or use the *Protect the Hive* feature, you can gain **:trt-thp: Temporary Hit Points** equal to your Warlock level.